krismatson/image-classification-signatures/README.md

 # image-classification-signatures

-Classify a signature image as real or forged using deep learning techniques
+Classify a signature image as real or forged using deep learning tensorflow and keras API.